angular/angular/aio/content/guide/zone.md

 The value of `this` in the callback of `setTimeout` might differ depending on when `setTimeout` is called.
 Thus you can lose the context in asynchronous operations.

-A zone provides a new zone context other than `this`, the zone context persists across asynchronous operations.
+A zone provides a new zone context other than `this`, the zone context that persists across asynchronous operations.
 In the following example, the new zone context is called `zoneThis`.

 ```javascript